cryotato/cryotato.github.io/_pages/shop.md

 or
 Sign up for updates: -->
-Join the waiting list
+Join the waiting list:

 <iframe width="540" height="305" src="https://sibforms.com/serve/MUIFAGII6dnItKKSjLTX5EippiUkxF1ouYlSnSpzunfoBOjdGVblho2CGhGW4mzc_KILsCsbcRkVSQpr3dTsERtEpvp0j1SnAL-F9rQNcW-kZ28QD3goYzm_lKFx-QQTTso0z5GwqizHIOu7mGV-OlrS33TT10jCRG8qegcTmMavoyw6xUByxMzzJ_WUDtvkxMCqcMU_dFDLIp9V" frameborder="0" scrolling="auto" allowfullscreen style="display: block;margin-left: auto;margin-right: auto;max-width: 100%;"></iframe>

 # FAQ:
-## Is there a warranty?
+## Will there be warranty?
 Yes – we cover manufacturing defects for 30 days from the date you receive your order.
 Just send the defective pickup back to us, and once it arrives, we’ll ship you a replacement at no extra cost.
 The full legal warranty will be posted soon.

 ## You shouldn’t get one if…